mas-bandwidth/gafferongames/content/post/integration_basics.md

 Here is how numerical integration works.
 First, start at an initial position and velocity, then take a small step forward to find the velocity and position at a future time.
 Then repeat this, moving forward in small discrete time steps, using the result of the previous calculation as the starting point for the next.

-But how do we find the change in velocity and position for each step?
+But how do we find the change in velocity and position at each step?

 The answer lies in the **equations of motion**.